ubco-mds-2020-labs/dashboard-project-nba-dashboard/README.md

 ## Beginning Stages of App Development

 We began developing the app, and the first draft can be found at the following link: [Draft of App](https://nba-analytics-dashboard.herokuapp.com/).
+The code for the app is in the main branch of this repository as [app.py](https://github.com/ubco-mds-2020-labs/nba_analytics/blob/main/app.py).